RichardOtter/RichardOtter.github.io/Run_SQL_on_RM_database.md

 If you don't know how to write SQL and have obtained a SQL statement from another source, perhaps the easiest way to start is to use the RunSQL utility app I've written.

 See the NOTES section.

-When creating your own SQL, I suggest that you install the "SQLite Expert Personal" software.
+When creating your own SQL, I suggest that you install the "SQLite Expert (Personal)" software.
 Many alternatives exist; it's just the one I use.
+It's free with no ads.

 Direct download link-
 [SQLite Expert Personal](https://www.sqliteexpert.com/v5/SQLiteExpertPersSetup64.exe)